Intro to Series EE Savings Bonds Investing

 Series EE bonds are a type of zero-coupon bond, which means you never receive interest income.
 Instead, the bonds are issued at deep discounts to face value and have been calculated to compound to the point that they are worth the face value of the bond on the maturity date.

-The unique thing about Series EE savings bonds is that the maturity date for the paper bonds varies depending upon when the bond was issued, according to this chart:
+The unique thing about Series EE savings bonds is that the maturity date for the paper bonds varies depending upon when the bond was issued, according to this schedule:

 In other words, if you bought a Series EE savings bond in January of 1983, it would have matured 10 years later, in January of 1993.
 If you paid $2,500 for it, that means it would be worth $5,000 when it reached its maturity date.